Updated: January 28, 2019

 This probably seems obvious, but there are plenty of over-the-counter nasal sprays that clear congestion caused by the common cold or flu.
-Another way to CPAP with a cold is to use a saline nasal rinse to clear your nasal passages prior to using your CPAP machine.
+Another way to use your CPAP with a cold is to use a saline nasal rinse to clear your nasal passages prior to using your CPAP machine.

 Just remember: if you choose to use an over-the-counter nasal spray, consult your physician first, especially if you suffer from high blood pressure.
 Certain medications, when combined with others, can have negative health effects.

-The traditional CPAP machine provides a singular flow of therapeutic pressure through the respiratory system, whereas an APAP machine, known as Auto Positive Airway Pressure (APAP), uses unique algorithms to provide continuous pressure at levels that are automatically regulated.
+The traditional CPAP machine provides a singular flow of therapeutic pressure through the respiratory system, whereas an APAP machine, known as Automatic Positive Airway Pressure (APAP), uses unique algorithms to provide continuous pressure at levels that are automatically regulated.